sylvexxter/firebase-project-1/README.md

   2. The app imports the public key with `importSPKI` and runs `compactVerify`.
   3. If the signature is valid and `alg` is ES256, the row is visually marked.

-Important: This verification is signature-only.
-It doesn’t validate claims like `exp`, `nbf`, `aud`, or `iss`.
-Do not rely on this for authorization.
-Server-side validation is recommended for production use.

 Example (from `public/index.html`):

 ```js